Home

 • Poppy Appeal – We raise money in support of the Royal British Legion appeal through the sale of poppies

-• Caring for the Community – school council and Rota Kids raise money for local causes
+• Caring for the Community – school council and Rota Kids raise money for local causes, from raising money for dog rescue centres to donating gifts at Easter and Christmas to local hospitals and sheltered accommodation.

 • Eco Shop – school council prepare food parcels to support parents in the local community